Linuxfabrik/lfops/roles/selinux/README.md

 # Ansible Role linuxfabrik.lfops.selinux

+This role

-This role sets the state of SELinux and optionally toggles SELinux booleans.
+* sets the state of SELinux using `setenforce`
+* toggles SELinux booleans using `setsebool`
+* sets SELinux file contexts using `semanage fcontext` and applies them afterwards using `restorecon`

 Runs on